-1. There are around 35 species of snakes in Canada, 26 of which are native.
-However, it’s predicted that the number of species will increase with climate change—including the number of venomous species.
+- There are around 35 species of snakes in Canada, 26 of which are native.
+However, it’s predicted that the number of species will increase with climate change.

-7. You’re more likely to be hit by lightning than attacked by a snake.
+- You’re more likely to be hit by lightning than attacked by a snake.
 Less than a dozen snakebites per year are reported in Canada.
-Compare that to the United States, where 1,300 children alone are bitten every year.

-8. Canada’s snakes survive winter by hibernating.
-Dependent on the species and region, they may bury themselves under sandy soils, in bedrock fissures, within burrows, in hollow logs, or even, in some cases, within ant mounds.
+- Canada’s snakes survive winter by hibernating.
+Depending on the species and region, they may bury themselves under sandy soils, in bedrock fissures, within burrows, in hollow logs, or even, in some cases, within ant mounds.

-9. The largest gathering of snakes in the world (yes, that’s a thing) happens right here in Canada.
-Every year, tens of thousands of Red-sided Garter Snakes emerge from the Narcisse Snake Dens in Manitoba to mate.
-The spectacle—if you’re brave enough—can be witnessed every May north of Winnipeg.
+- The largest gathering of snakes in the world (yes, that’s a thing) happens right here in Canada.
+Every year, tens of thousands of red-sided garter snakes emerge from the Narcisse Snake Dens in Manitoba to mate.
+The world-famous spectacle can be witnessed every May north of Winnipeg.

-10. Snakes can be found as far north as the 60th parallel.
+- Snakes can be found as far north as the 60th parallel.
 Manitoba isn’t the only place with snake pits.
-Red-sided Garter Snakes also mate in Wood Buffalo National Park near Fort Smith, NWT.
+You can see emerging red-sided garter Snakes mate in Wood Buffalo National Park near Fort Smith, NWT in April and May.

-11. Garter snakes, which are indigenous to North America, are the most common snakes in Canada.
+- Female garter snakes can store sperm.
+They can use sperm from a single mating to fertilize eggs for up to five years.
+Indigenous to North America, garter snakes are the most common snakes in Canada.
 From coast to coast, they can be found in nearly every province and many different ecosystems.

-12. Not all of Canada’s snakes are small.
-The Gray Ratsnake, which is found in Ontario, can grow up to 2.5 metres in length.
+- Not all of Canada’s snakes are small.
+The gray ratsnake, which is found in Ontario, can grow up to 2.5 metres in length.
 That makes it Canada’s largest.

-14. Newfoundland is the only Canadian province without any native snakes.
-But in recent years Garter Snakes, which may have arrived stowed away on hay bale shipments, have been found breeding in western Newfoundland.
+- Newfoundland is the only Canadian province without any native snakes.
+But in recent years garter snakes, which may have arrived stowed away on hay bale shipments, have been found breeding in western Newfoundland.